ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 Deploying this contract to the Ethereum mainnet is a bad idea since the contract itself lacks any access control.
 See the [Open Zeppelin article](https://docs.openzeppelin.com/contracts/3.x/access-control) about what access control is and why it's important to have.

-## How everything works
+## How Minty works

 So we minted an NFT, added it to an Ethereum blockchain, and hosted it on IPFS.
 Now we're going to dive into _exactly_ what the contract does and why.
 We're also going to explore the IPFS side of things and how the NFT itself is stored.

-### The Minty Smart Contract
+### The Minty smart-contract

 Minty uses a smart-contract written in [Solidity](https://soliditylang.org), the most popular language for Ethereum development.
 The contract implements the [ERC-721 Ethereum NFT standard][eip-721], by virtue of inheriting from the very convenient and fully featured [OpenZeppelin ERC721 base contract](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#ERC721).

 Because the OpenZeppelin base contract provides so much of the core functionality, the Minty contract is quite simple: